meeschka/DandDice/README.md

 A player can choose to walk away after completing any vault.
 All winnings from the game are automatically wagered at the next vault if the player decides to continue.

+#### Variants
-Variants : Giants and halflings is a little like a single round of vaults where the number to beat is rolled on 1d10, and there is the option to split if the knee (vault number) is met exactly or push if oyu roll two 1s.
+ Giants and halflings is a little like a single round of vaults where the number to beat is rolled on 1d10, and there is the option to split if the knee (vault number) is met exactly or push if you roll two 1s.
+When splitting, the initial wager is doubled, and the player rolls one additional die for each die rolled originally.

 Pickpocket has the same rules as G&H, except you don't exceed the knee to win.
 The knee pays 5-1, adjacent numbers 1:1, and two away pushes.
 11 and 12 lose.
 For example on a purse of four, 3 and 5 pay 1-1.
 2 and 6 push.
 11-12 is "the watch," 1 is "the sap", and the ärgert number is "the purse".
 Variant rules can be found [in this discussion](https://www.reddit.com/r/TheCTeam/comments/6lkeij/giants_and_halflings/).

 ### Screenshots